 R% 2012: 0 Romney: 28.1 Johnson: 33.4

-Incumbent David Buskirk, who is the board vice-chairman and has held this seat since 1992, is retiring to run for the democrat nomination in the 60th state house district.
-Wordelman is a union organizer at WMU.
-Orr is a community organizer with ISAAC.
+Incumbent David Buskirk, who is the board vice-chairman and has held this seat since 1992, retired to run for the democrat nomination in the 60th state house district, which he lost.
+Wordelman, a union organizer at WMU, defeated Jeremy Orr 68-32 in the primary.

 District 3 [SW Kalamazoo] Safe Democrat